dineshmiriyala/bill-generator/README.md

 ### Statements and Analytics
 - Date-range and company statements with CSV/XLSX export that include payment summaries and disclaimers.
 - Statement APIs for dashboards and raw invoice exports.
+- Accounting statement view that blends ledger totals, per-customer breakdowns, and a print-friendly PDF export.
 - Analytics dashboard summarising trends by day, month, year, weekday, and top customers using precomputed aggregates.

 ### Accounting & Cashflow